-Columnist Maureen Dowd (a Roman Catholic) says that the homilies of the Rev. Percival D’Silva are on the “soporific” side.
-Obviously, we are in agreement with this characterization because not only are the sermons of priests, ministers, imams, etc. sleep inducing but the entire “institution” of religion is fast asleep.
+Columnist Maureen Dowd (b.
+1952) (a Roman Catholic) says in her 2002 Denver Post article that the homilies of the Rev. Percival D’Silva are on the “soporific” side.
+Obviously, we are in agreement with this characterization because not only are the sermons of priests, ministers, imams, etc., sleep-inducing but the entire “institution” of religion is fast asleep.

 When all of the institutions of America are unconscious and, in effect, abusing their citizens, it is more than devastating, it is a descent into an unsustainable disastrous future.
 In this broader perspective, we are all “perpetrators.”

 Dowd’s sense of humor is a weapon that can be wielded as an Épée with light and subtle strokes or as a heavy and brutal Sabre.
 In either case, she gives no quarter.
 If her glove slaps you across the face you might as well call your undertaker because this is a duel whose outcome is sadly and delightfully certain.

 The church is running from its shadow and has forgotten the teaching of one of its most eloquent and poetic writers.
 St. John of the Cross, where are you when we need you the most?
 The church needs some guidance on navigating its “dark night of the soul.”
 Current church leadership is arrogant in its antediluvian thinking.
 “The pope is infallible, but that does not mean he is always right.”[iv]